saltbox-pro/saltbox-core/common_flows.md

 ## SLS repository syncing

-The sequence is actual for Jul 2025.
+> The sequence is actual on Oct 2025

 ```mermaid
 sequenceDiagram